FISCAL SOLUTIONS...

 Bulgaria

-Fiscalization system in Bulgaria is very complex, and there are many mandatory requirements of importance for taxpayers and solution providers.
-The country will adopt the euro (€) as its official currency on January 1st, 2026.
+Bulgaria introduced a hardware-based fiscalization system in 1997, and there are many mandatory requirements of importance for taxpayers and solution providers.
+The country uses the Bulgarian Lev (BGN) as its official currency but will adopt the euro (€) on January 1st, 2026.

 Slide